Knoblauchpilze/bsgalone/README.md

 For additional flexibility we could also create an enum which defines the type of component and register a list of enum values in the network component.
 This would allow to only sync some aspects of an entity rather than automatically syncing all its components.

+## Messaging

+The application also needs to make some changes in the UI based on what is happening in the ECS.
+For example when an asteroid is scanned, we want to display a message indicating the result of the analysis.
+Or when an entity is killed or an asteroid destroyed, we might also want to display some message to represent it.

+In order to achieve this, we created a messaging system.
+This allows communicating from the systems operating on the entities to the UI in a decoupled and asynchronous way.

+### Message queue

+The [IMessageQueue](src/lib/bsgo/communication/IMessageQueue.hh) allows to keep track of all the messages needing to be processed.
+These messages can be registred through the interface method `pushMessage`.

+The `Game` class holds an attribute of type message queue and takes care of calling the `processMessages` once per frame.
+This could be refined in the future: for example when these events will be generated on the server side, we might want to have a processing thread sending the messages back to the clients.

+### Listeners

+The [IMessageListener](src/lib/bsgo/communication/IMessageListener.hh) allows anyone to register to the message queue and get notified of the messages.
+We expect such objects to provide indications about which messages they are interested about and to feed them a message.
+It is guaranteed that the messages receieved through the `onMessageReceived` method will be of the right type for the listener.

+### Messages

+The meat of the messaging process is the [IMessage](src/lib/bsgo/messages/IMessage.hh) class.
+This interface just defines a type: for now we only support system messages.
+Those are messages produced by the systems of the ECS.

+We chose to subclass the base interface into a [SystemMessage](src/lib/bsgo/messages/SystemMessage.hh) which is then further subclassed into specific events (such as a scan event).

+### Communication between the UI and the ECS

+In the application we made the [UiHandlers](src/lib/ui/) implements the message listener interface.
+They register themselves to the message queue and can be notified of relevant messages.

+On the other hand, the systems are pushing messages to the queue not knowing (and not caring) if some component will read and process them or not.
+This seems quite interesting when considering the future client/server architecture.

 # Future work

 ## Useful links